cander/til/misc/wisdom.md

 - "If you’re in a group that is doing good work, it’ll have a high morale.
   And if it has high morale, it’ll do good work." - Robert Solow (via [The Economist](https://www.economist.com/finance-and-economics/2024/01/04/robert-solow-was-an-intellectual-giant))
+- "There is nothing either good or bad, but thinking makes it so." - William Shakespeare, Hamlet, Act II, Scene 2.